OsamahShamsan/Nexus_4WD_Mecanum_Robot/README.md

 - **Serial communication** with the onboard Arduino 328 controller.
 - **Teleoperation nodes** for remote and manual control.
 - **Odometry node** to estimate the robot's position.
-- **Robot description** for visualization in RViz and simulation.
+- **Robot description** for visualization in RViz and simulation ().
 - **Bringup launch file** to start the system.

 ---

 ## Package Structure
 src/
 ├── nexus_bringup       # Launch file and system bringup
 ├── nexus_control       # Teleoperation and control logic
 ├── nexus_description   # URDF and meshes for the robot
 ├── nexus_odom          # Odometry node
 ├── nexus_serial_conn   # Serial communication node

 ---